bobbybudnick/SFS-Infrastructure/README.md

 Connection between staging server and workstation hangs sometimes
 Problems have been worked around but still annoying

-38. Proxmox VM shutdown not working
+38. Proxmox VM shutdown failures
 Also no virtual console login for vm is a symptom.
 Kill process of vm.
 ps aux | grep <VMID>
 kill processnumber
 Caused by /etc/rc.local not having & on end of script.

-39. Proxmox SSH login not working
+39. Proxmox SSH login failures
 permitrootlogin option in ssh config had somehow been changed.
 Now changed back and it works fine.

+40. Multi WAN script potential failures - Unsolved
+Detected on media and virtualization server.
+The Internet connection fallback section of the script did not trigger.

 **The Seer's Knowledge**
 This is networking information organized in a cheat sheet fashion.
 For